kdex/crystal-event-emitter/README.md

 # crystal-event-emitter
 `crystal-event-emitter` acts as a small ES2015+ base class for event emitters.
-It's written in ES2015 and distributed in virtually all module formats known to mankind.
-Just pick one.
 # API reference
 This base class adds the following methods to the derived class' prototype: